mostafarabee742-create/data-cleaning-using-Sql/README.md

 The raw layoffs dataset contained duplicate records, inconsistent text formatting, missing values, and incorrect data types, making it unreliable for analysis.
 The objective of this project was to clean and standardize the data using SQL, ensuring accuracy and consistency so it can be confidently used for analytical reporting and insights.

-Project Overview
+-Project Overview:

 This project demonstrates a complete data cleaning workflow using SQL on a layoffs dataset.
 All cleaning steps were executed directly in SQL, following best practices commonly used in real-world data analytics projects.

-Dataset Description
+-Dataset Description:

 Dataset: Layoffs data

 Structure: Single table (layoffs)

-Common Issues Identified:
+-Common Issues Identified:

 Duplicate rows